 9. Maximize independence while in bed

-Positioning pillows and wedges securely around the person can help them stay comfortably in bed while they move throughout the night.
-This will also prevent pain or discomfort that could lead to an injury.
+Use friction-reducing mobility-enhancing sheets and sleepwear for increased independence.
+Positioning pillows and wedges, securely around the person, can help them stay comfortably in bed while they move throughout the night.
+This will also help to prevent pain or discomfort that could lead to an injury.

 10. Seek help when needed